Send Commissary at Fairfax County Adult Det Center, VA.

 Common Questions

-How can I add money to an inmate's account at Fairfax County ADC?
+How can I add money to an inmate’s account at Fairfax ADC?

-Can I mail a personal check or cash to an inmate at Fairfax ADC?
+Can I mail a personal check or cash for an inmate at Fairfax ADC?

-No. The facility money safe accepts money orders and cashier's checks only—no personal checks or cash.
-Make sure you include the inmate's full name and inmate number.
+No. The money safe accepts only money orders and cashier’s checks, not personal checks or cash.
+Make the funds out to the inmate’s full name and include the inmate number.

 Other Guides for Fairfax County Adult Det Center, VA